FunctionalNyx/Balatroware/README.md

 Step 6: Then press okay and apply or whatever and stuff.
 A window should pop up and if there are any errors probably disregard them it should be okaaaay

-Step 7: Edit permissions and allow full control to Users
+Step 7: Edit permissions and allow full control to Users (If this doesn't work then just give everything permissions)

 Step 8: Click apply and launch the mod.
 And hopefully you're doing this on a virtual machine because god cant save you now